metarank/metarank/doc/features/scalar.md

 * Index encoder can only work with singular field values, so if it spots multiple colors, only the first value from the array will be used.
 * empty values are encoded as *zero*, existing - starting from *one*.

+### Index vs one-hot, what to choose?

+In common scenarios:
+* index encoding is always faster than one-hot one due to lower dataset dimensionality on tree-based backends (e.g. LightGBM and XGBoost)
+* index encoding results in same or better NDCG metric on LightGBM backend, compared to one-hot
+* on XGBoost usually results in the similar NDCG, but better result is not guaranteed.

+If you're not sure what to choose - prefer index encoding, the default option.